cloudskytian/IddSample/README.md

 # What Is This #

 This project is based on [Microsoft Indirect Display Driver Sample](https://github.com/Microsoft/Windows-driver-samples/tree/main/video/IndirectDisplay).
-I add a registry support for it to use `HKEY_CURRENT_USER\SOFTWARE\IddSampleDriver` custom display resolution and refresh rate.
+I add a registry support for it to use `HKEY_LOCAL_MACHINE\SOFTWARE\IddSampleDriver` custom display resolution and refresh rate.

 # How To Use #
 First, run `IddSampleInstallCer.bat` to install the signature, then run` IddSampleInstallDriver.bat` to install the driver.
 There is a default config that use 1920*1080 60Hz in `IddSampleInstallDriver.bat`, and you can edit it yourself.